“… a failure of social intelligence in which a person is easily tricked or manipulated into an ill advised course of action.“

-Two studies show that the aging brain is not able to process scams or misleading information.
+Two studies show that the aging brain cannot process scams or misleading information.
 Professor Shelley Taylor of the University of California, Los Angeles, conducted one of the studies.
-The study data showed that a section of the brain known as the anterior insula makes the elderly are more susceptible to becoming victims of scams.
+The study data showed that a brain section known as the anterior insula makes the elderly more susceptible to scams.

 Seniors are Less Likely to Doubt or Process Visually Deceptive Information

 This study data and a survey carried out earlier in the year by the University of Iowa researchers were telling.
-It showed that the aging of the Ventromedial prefrontal cortex leads to a lesser ability to process both skepticism and doubt in visual information.
+It showed that the Ventromedial prefrontal cortex’s aging leads to a lesser ability to process skepticism and doubt in visual information.

 The Study Itself

-The study conducted by Professor Taylor involved 119 elderly residents of a senior living home, who ranged between the ages of 55 and 84.
+The study by Professor Taylor involved 119 elderly residents of a senior living home, who ranged between 55 and 84.
 So here, subjects saw photographs of natural or trustworthy faces.
 Next, they saw pictures of faces that were non-trustworthy.
-These were pictures of people smiling without the eyes lit-up, shifty gazes, and facial hair.
-Consequently, the participants were asked to rate the level of trustworthiness.
+These were pictures of people smiling without their eyes lit-up, shifty gazes and facial hair.
+Consequently, researchers asked participants how they rated trustworthiness levels.

-These same photographs were handed to a group of 24 staff members and students, who were between the ages of 20 and 42.
-Both groups had equal ratings reported for the real or neutral faces; the difference was evident with the elderly participants when assessing the untrustworthy photos.
+Analysts handed these same photographs to 24 staff members and students between 20 and 42 years old.
+Both groups had equal ratings reported for the natural or neutral faces; the difference was evident with the elderly participants when assessing the untrustworthy photos.

 So here, the elders were incapable of seeing the visual clues in the untrustworthy photos.
 Consequently, the research expanded into MRI machine monitoring.
 Also, the study included 23 senior citizens and 24 staff and students who saw the same images.
-As a result, testing led to the discovery that the anterior insula in the younger group became very active.
+As a result, testing discovered that the younger group’s anterior insula became active.
 Conversely, the anterior insula of elderly participants was barely functioning.